gilnam74/vex-sneppet/Codex.md

 # Introduction
 MOTHER — out of the box Houdini Pipeline toolkit.

+This repository is a Houdini pipeline toolset in the early stage of developing.
+Working name is "Mother".
+This section is my notes on developing process, it does not intend to have valuable public content.
+I mean, skip it!

+Once released, Mother would be **out of the box VFX pipeline** for Houdini and Nuke applications under control of Shotgun management system.

+Despite the Houdini data management part is not developed yet, the whole VFX pipeline structure is based on [Animation DNA](https://github.com/kiryha/AnimationDNA/wiki) ideas, so we have a concept for the project folder structure, assets structure etc.

 ## Project setup
 Environment variables allow to setup variables and values in Houdini.
 List all available variables: run `cmds`, run command `hconfig.exe -a`